-Valued for her keen ability to analyze intricate legal and business issues, Meg represents clients in a wide range of complex civil litigation matters in state and federal courts, including in securities and antitrust matters.
-Meg's experience includes all phases of the litigation process, from motion practice to discovery and trial preparation.
+Valued for her keen ability to analyze intricate legal and business issues, Meg represents clients in a range of complex commercial litigation matters in state and federal courts, with a particular focus on securities, structured finance, government enforcement, and high stakes class action defense in price fixing, market allocation, and other antitrust matters.

 Meg is passionately committed to the firm’s pro bono program.
-In 2014, she served as the Alan V. Lowenstein fellow at Essex-Newark Legal Services, representing low income individuals in landlord-tenant disputes, both in court and in administrative proceedings.
+She served as the Alan V. Lowenstein fellow at Essex-Newark Legal Services, representing low income individuals in landlord-tenant disputes, both in court and in administrative proceedings.
 Meg currently partners with lawyers at Prudential Financial and Volunteer Lawyers for Justice to run a court-based pro bono clinic providing legal advice and service to low-income tenants facing eviction proceedings.

 Prior to joining the firm, Meg spent several years working on judiciary and transportation policy issues in the Washington, D.C. office of U.S. Senator Frank R. Lautenberg.